What is living kidney donation?

 Living kidney donation allows the operation to be planned at a time that is convenient for the recipient, donor and clinical team.

 With a transplant, some people can avoid needing dialysis treatment entirely.
 This is even better than having a transplant once dialysis has started because recipients who receive a kidney before they have to go onto dialysis generally live longer than those who do not.

-There are currently more than 5000 people in UK with kidney disease who are on the National Transplant List in need of a kidney – and the numbers are growing.
+There are currently more than 5000 people in UK with kidney disease who are on the National Transplant List in need of a kidney.

 Hundreds of people in the UK die each year in need of a kidney transplant.